-Due to the unusual circumstances (Covid19) that has engulfed much of the world, there was no onsite visit.
-Instead the Review team met with the various groups with an important stake in the programme.
+Due to the unusual circumstances (Covid19) that has engulfed much of the world, there was no on-site visit.
+Instead the Review team met with the various groups with an important stake in the programme over Zoom.

-We welcomed an initial presentation from the Vice-Rector of the university, who was able to outline strategic priorities for the University more generally, to discuss features like the Graduate School, the importance of interdisciplinarity, and the move toward some programmes using English.
+We heard an initial presentation from the Vice-Rector of the university, who was able to outline the strategic priorities for the University more generally, to discuss features like the Graduate School, the importance of interdisciplinarity, and the move toward some programmes using English.
 This latter development was aimed at recruiting non-Cypriot academics into the staffing mix to help internationalise the university.
-It is clear that there is a close relationship between the university and the wider public sector and relevant industries.
+It was made clear that there is a close relationship between the university and the wider public sector and relevant industries.
 The University has a very good standing in relation to international research funding, and the university also has a strategic fund to help generate research activity across the University.

-Efforts to also bring in virtual learning was also noted by the Vice-Rector, however the historic preference for the Open University to have this as its competence has meant that other universities have not been able to enter into this territory.
+Efforts to also bring in virtual learning was also noted by the Vice-Rector, however the historic preference for the Open University to have this as its area of specific competence has meant that other universities have not been able to enter into this territory.
 This may change as Covid has created a set of conditions that require new actions.

 The Review team was well supported by the CAQUAA during its virtual site visit.
-There were no difficulties with the technology.
+There were no difficulties with the technology, and we had a chance to have an extended meeting with the Programme Coordinators at the end of the day.

-We also had the chance to meet the academic coordinators, the academic teams, students, and administrators as well as view a virtual lesson.
+We also had the chance to meet the academic coordinators, the academic teams, students, and administrators as well as view a virtual class.

-We did not feel that this situation prejudiced our capacity to review the programme.
+We did not feel that this virtual visit prejudiced our capacity to review the programme in any way.